 New programme proposals should be developed in line with the School and the Corporate Strategy.
-An initial idea paper should be raised at the Programme Board before the plan is discussed at the School Education Forum (SEF) and recommended to the School Board.
+An initial idea paper should be raised at the Divisional Programme Board before the plan is discussed at the School Board.
 If other Schools are to be involved in the delivery of the proposed provision then it is important for all relevant programme teams to be involved in the initial consideration of the provision.